-Since 500 miles at MCH opened to patients in November 2012 up to the handover of the centre on 1st July 2021, 500 miles carried out 5,182 patient fittings for a register of over 2,500 people.
-Our usual production rate is around 60 devices each month.
-This level of demand is unlikely to be sustained after handover because approximately half of our patients are generated by 500 miles’ outreach programme which MCH will not continue after handover.
+From when the P&O Centre at MCH opened to patients in November 2012 up to the handover of the centre on 1st July 2021, 500 miles carried out 5,182 patient fittings for a register of 2,694 people.
+Our usual production rate was around 60 devices each month.
+This level of demand is unlikely to be sustained because approximately half of our patients were generated by 500 miles’ outreach programme which MCH has said it will not continue after handover.

 Due to the different and more challenging demographics of northern region (compared with central region), from late 2013 onwards, 500 miles developed and ran an outreach programme to ensure that people in the north of the country who needed our service were aware of it and were able to access it.
 We embarked on a comprehensive, systematic, community by community sensitisation and screening programme, concentrating on the largest and most populated district, Mzimba.
 In addition, we carried out regular outreaches in Rumphi and Nkhata Bay.

 We also developed the centre’s client base through collaborating with a number of partners locally and in our outreach work, including MCH itself, the District Hospitals of northern region and also:

 - Malawi Government agencies – MAP and MACOHA (funded by CBM).